-- DevelopmentWA will make regular updates to our Your Say website with the latest on the works and any upcoming impacts. - We encourage residents, workers and businesses in the area to subscribe to regular works updates to stay informed.
-You can subscribe by visiting our Your Say website. - Community members can also contact the project team for more information on 1800 875 353 (Monday to Friday 8.30am-5pm) or email epps@ developmentwa.com.au
+- DevelopmentWA will make regular updates to the Your Say website with the latest on the works and any upcoming impacts. - · Residents, workers and businesses in the area are encouraged to subscribe to regular works updates to stay informed.
+You can subscribe by visiting the Your Say website.